CycloneDX/cyclonedx.org/use-cases/index.md

 ## Known vulnerabilities

-Identifying known vulnerabilities in components can be achieved through the use of three fields: `cpe`, `swid`, and `purl`.
+Identifying known vulnerabilities in components can be achieved through the use of three fields: `cpe`, `purl`, and `swid`.
 Not all fields apply to all types of components.
 The [CPE](https://nvd.nist.gov/products/cpe) specification was designed for operating systems, applications, and hardware devices.
-CPE is maintained by the NVD and has been deprecated.
+CPE is maintained by the NVD.
-Software ID (SWID) as defined in [ISO/IEC 19770-2:2015](https://www.iso.org/standard/65666.html) is used primarily to identify installed software and is the preferred format of the NVD.
 [Package URL](https://github.com/package-url/purl-spec) (PURL) standardizes how software package metadata is represented so that packages can universally be located regardless of what vendor, project, or ecosystem the packages belongs.
+Software ID (SWID) as defined in [ISO/IEC 19770-2:2015](https://www.iso.org/standard/65666.html) is used primarily to identify installed software.

-Components that have a cpe, swid, or purl defined can be analyzed for known vulnerabilities.
+Components that have a cpe, purl, or swid defined can be analyzed for known vulnerabilities.

 <h4>Guidelines</h4>